xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - Try dropout.
   - Add L2 regularization.
   - Change network architecture (activation functions, # of hidden units, etc.)
-- This course will give you some strategies to help analyze your problem to go in a direction that will help you get better results.
+- This course will give you some strategies to help analyze your problem to go in a direction that will help you get better results in case you waste half a year on a wrong road.

 ### Orthogonalization

-- Some deep learning developers know exactly what hyperparameter to tune in order to try to achieve one effect.
+- There are so many things you can try and so many hyperparameter you can tune.
+But some deep learning developers know exactly what hyperparameter to tune in order to try to achieve one effect.
 This is a process we call orthogonalization.
 - In orthogonalization, you have some controls, but each control does a specific task and doesn't affect other controls.
 - For a supervised learning system to do well, you usually need to tune the knobs of your system to make sure that four things hold true - chain of assumptions in machine learning:
   1. You'll have to fit training set well on cost function (near human level performance if possible).